We have always been very honest about a certain fact of life with the oldest of our six children: she is the experiment.

 To compensate for this lack of good parenting skills, I also believe that God blesses that first born child with extra natural abilities and character.
 So, in the end, it’s all good!
 Right?!?

 When she comes home from college for a visit, I will have to heal a few of those wounds the best way a mother knows how.
 With some good home-cooking!
 I have seen many different variations of this recipe kicking around blogs and websites, but I decided to come up with my own version because none of them quite hit the mark of what I wanted.
-As you know, I have become well-known for my chicken bakes like this one and this one, so this had to be in a “bake” form as well.
+As you know, I have become well-known for my chicken bakes like parmesan chicken and chorizo chicken, so this had to be in a “bake” form as well.

 This recipe was so quick to throw together, so make this on a night when you have no time to cook!
 It is packed with all those great Italian flavors and forms a delicious pan sauce that you can serve over pasta if you would like.